Monday, March 30, 2020

 See here:

-Notice here the statement, “As she had obeyed God’s inspiration in making her vow…” The New Catholic Encyclopedia is begging the question.
+Notice here the statement, “As she had obeyed God’s inspiration in making her vow…” The New Advent Catholic Encyclopedia is begging the question.
 They are not only assuming the vow was actually made in the first place, but they are also assuming that Mary’s supposed vow of virginity was under the inspiration of God.
 Yet, they admit that this same information is from these highly questionable “puerile” and “fantastic” apocryphal writings.
 Sorry, my Catholic friends, but I’m not buying it.

 Matthew 1:24-25 - And Joseph awoke from his sleep and did as the angel of the Lord commanded him, and took Mary as his wife, but kept her a virgin until she gave birth to a son; and he called his name Jesus.